MLLM CLI¶

 python task.py tasks/build_android_mllm_client.yaml

-# Connect to your device if you haven't already
+# 1. Connect to device (if not already connected via USB)

 This covers testing with both the Go CLI client and Chatbox.